Libardo1/Credit_Risk_Prediction_DataAnalysis/README.md

 The dataset used is from UCI, Machine Learning Repository -[Statlog German Credit Data](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data) "German Credit Data")

 When bank receives a loan application, it has to run a credit risk determination to determine if the applicant can repay the loan within committed time.
-In this study I have planning to use logistic binary regression to categorize the applicant into two different credit risks,
+In this study I am planning to use logistic binary regression to categorize the applicant into two different credit risks,

 * If the applicant has a **good credit risk** (creditability = 1), then he is likely to repay his loan.
 The applicant has higher probability of loan application approval.